 Note: Download the template of IJNC and rearrange your manuscript according to our standards.

-Authors should send the copyright form while submitting thier manuscripts.
+Authors should send the copyright and conflict of interest form while submitting their manuscripts.
 Thus, please download:

 “Word file of Copyright form for Authors”

 “Word file of Conflict of interest form for Authors”

 Research papers: Are full-length expositions of extensive and significant experimental and applied studies.